neelkotak13/neel_kotak.github.io/essays/TheGlamorousJavaScriptExperience.md

 In the same Software Engineering class, we have a Workout Of the Day (WOD) and it is a simple problem which you would practice solving everyday, until you can solve it at a proficient speed.
 The goal is to teach a concept and ingrain the practical use of it in your brain.
-I found these practice WODs to be very useful, as it teaches to answer questions in a reasonable amount of time and makes your rethink your problem solving process.
+I found these practice WODs to be very useful, as it teaches to answer questions in a reasonable amount of time and makes you rethink your problem solving process.
 Critical thinking skills will be very useful in any career field and life in general.
 Although it is sometimes stressful, it makes you accustomed to the environment and allows you to be able to do quick thinking which will most likely come in handy in the future.
-It definitely, works for me!
+It definitely works for me!